Get a jump start now by creating an account with our simple online tool.

 Whether your background is econ or English, at a food bank or the World Bank, you’ll benefit from our core curriculum that gives you a solid analytical foundation.
 We’ll teach you to face the world’s toughest problems, challenge the easy answers, and make smarter, data-driven decisions that lead your organization to the change it wants to see.

 Harris faculty are at the forefront of policy and analytics.
 Using the best science of our day, they challenge the status quo, ask the difficult questions and fearlessly follow the data to confront society’s most complex challenges.
-Among the faculty you will learn from in the Evening Master's Program are Anthony Fowler, an expert in the politics of policymaking in legislatures, and Irving Harris Professor in Urban Policy Jeff Grogger.
+Among the faculty you will learn from in the Evening Master's Program are John Burrows, an expert in negotiation and strategy, and Irving Harris Professor in Urban Policy Jeff Grogger.

 Harris' outstanding alumni are driven to tackle society's toughest problems with innovative, data-driven solutions.